 – Listing a home for significantly more than market value is a bad idea.
 An over-priced home generally does not get many showings and does not sell quickly.

 – Listing a home for significantly less than market value is also a bad idea.
-In our area, multiple offer situations are rare (unlike in the City), selling a home for less than market value is not a prudent idea.
+Selling a home for less than market value is not a prudent idea.

 – Ask for CMA’s from several local REALTORS(r) and ask questions about how they decided on the market value.
 Generally, most REALTORS(r) CMA’s will have similar ranges of market value.

 – The CMA report is timely – it only applies for a certain date.
 If improvements are made (such as a new kitchen, new roof, etc), after the date of the CMA, a new CMA will have to be completed.
 Also, if you decide not to list at the time of the CMA and decide to list a few months later – a new CMA must be completed to reflect any market changes.

 – Don’t decide to list with a REALTOR(r) based only on their CMA.
 Review the REALTORS(r) marketing plans, read the testimonials from past Clients, and find a REALTOR(r) you will like working with.
 Just because one REALTOR(r) says your home is worth more than what everyone else says – doesn’t mean they will market your home effectively.

 – It’s important that you clarify your needs and expectations to your REALTOR(r).
 To avoid misunderstandings later on, it’s important not to make any assumptions.

 – Discuss all of the services that will be provided.
 Take the time to clarify the fees and costs related to these services and make sure the written agreement is clear.

 – You should also take time to ask what your REALTOR(r) expects from you and what your obligations are.